 - Use a Plugin Performance Profiler

-How to speed up WordPress Tip #7: Upgrade your PHP Version
+Additional speed up WordPress Tip #2: Upgrade your PHP Version

 For beginners, PHP is a dynamic scripting language to create dynamic interactive websites like WordPress.
 WordPress relies on PHP to execute its code to generate web pages.
 The version of PHP has a tremendous impact on your WordPress website’s performance.

-How to speed up WordPress Tip #9: Clean Out Your Database and Limit Post Revisions
+Additional speed up WordPress Tip #3: Clean Out Your Database and Limit Post Revisions

-After you’ve enjoyed using your Wordpres website for a while, your database will contain unused, orphaned and duplicated data which you don’t need.
-Removing this data can reduce the size of your database, making the backup process significantly faster, and more importantly it will improve the overall performance of your website.
+After you’ve enjoyed using your WordPress website for a while, your database will contain unused, orphaned and duplicated data which you don’t need.
+Removing this data can reduce the size of your database, making the backup process significantly faster, and more importantly it will restore the overall performance of your website.

-To do this, you can simply install a plugin such as WP Sweep, which will allow you to do the task easily.
+To do this, you can simply install a plugin such as WP-Optimize, which will allow you to do the task easily.

-Simply add this line of code to your w[-config.php file: define(‘WP_POST_REVISIONS’, 3);
+Simply add this line of code to your wp-config.php file: define(‘WP_POST_REVISIONS’, 3);

-WordPress, by default, sends and receives pings and trackbacks from and to other websites.
+WordPress, by default, sends and receives pings and trackbacks to and from other websites.
 This happens when other sites mention your website, which in turn notifies you and upon approval updates the data in your post.